apokryphus/advanced-combat-system/README.md

 - Drag and drop all 3 folders in the zip file (**dlc**, **mods**, and **bin**) into your Witcher 3 installation folder.

 ## After Installation:
 - Run [***script merger***](https://www.nexusmods.com/witcher3/mods/484) and merge the scripts if you have other script mods installed.
 It should auto-merge in most cases.
+- If not, remember to pick and include the code from ACS.
-If you don't know how to use the script merger, please read through this [guide](https://aelto.github.io/tw3-notes/misc/merging/index.html) by Aeltoth.
+- If you don't know how to use the script merger, please read through this [guide](https://aelto.github.io/tw3-notes/misc/merging/index.html) by Aeltoth, author of RER.
 - Use either [mod limit fix](https://www.nexusmods.com/witcher3/mods/3643) or [mod limit adjuster](https://www.nexusmods.com/witcher3/mods/3711) if your game does not start.

 ## Updating the mod:
-- You can use the updater script located within the `mod_ACS` folder that updates the entire mod with just one click, or run the automatic installer again if you installed the mod that way.
+- Run the automatic installer again, or go into **mods\mod_ACS** , click on the file **CLICK_ME_TO_UPDATE.bat**, and follow its instructions.

 # PREFACE